pzim-devdata/tahoma/README.md

    - `bash -c './install_tahoma-gpt.sh; exec bash'`

+7. You can now start tahoma-gpt.py in vitual env:

+   - `cd $HOME/tahoma-gpt` (or go to the installed folder with the terminal)
+   - `python3 -m venv env`
+   - `source env/bin/activate`
+   - `python3 tahoma-gpt.py`

+     You can also execute orders as arguments :

+   - `python3 "tahoma-gpt.py" could you please open the shutter in the kitchen ?`

 By following these steps, Tahoma and Tahoma-GPT will be installed on your Linux system.